-18 A licensed surveyor will establish the horizontal and vertical coordinates of each borehole and well 19 location and other key site features.
-Land survey activities will be conducted in accordance with 20 Procedure I-I, Land Surveying (DON 2015b).
-As required, geophysical surveys will also be performed by a qualified subcontractor to locate and provide initial delineation of the soil boring/monitoring well locations using geophysical techniques including magnetic, electromagnetic (RD4000 or equivalent), and ground-penetrating radar.
-All geophysical survey activities will be conducted in accordance with Procedure I-B-2, Geophysical Testing (DON 2015b).
+- 18 A licensed surveyor will establish the horizontal and vertical coordinates of each borehole and well - 19 location and other key site features.
+Land survey activities will be conducted in accordance with - 20 Procedure I-I, Land Surveying (DON 2015b).
+As required, geophysical surveys will also be

+&lt;sup>a Applicable procedures from the Project Procedures Manual (DON 2015b).

+- 1 performed by a qualified subcontractor to locate and provide initial delineation of the soil - 2 boring/monitoring well locations using geophysical techniques including magnetic, electromagnetic - 3 (RD4000 or equivalent), and ground-penetrating radar.
+All geophysical survey activities will be - 4 conducted in accordance with Procedure I-B-2, Geophysical Testing (DON 2015b).

-5 4.2.2 Site Preparation
+4.2.2 Site Preparation

-6 Site preparation will include vegetation clearance, access pathway and drill site grading, and cutting 7 or coring of asphalt and asphaltic concrete, as required to facilitate drilling and well completion.

-8 Each borehole location will be marked once the area is cleared and the staging area is established.

-9 Vegetation clearance will be performed to provide access for a drill rig, support truck, or excavator 10 to the RHMW09 drilling site.
-It is anticipated that an approximately 700-foot-long by 15- to 20-footwide pathway will be required to access location RHMW09, and an approximately 50-ft by 80-ft 11 12 area will be required at the RHMW09 drilling location.
-Minor vegetation clearance may also be 13 required at the RHMW-11 location.
-Vegetation clearance, preparation, shipment, and disposal will be conducted in accordance with Navy requirements for proper disposal of green waste to prevent 14 15 the spread of the coconut rhinoceros beetle as described in the most recent version of the JBPHH 16 Green Waste Disposal Direction (April 29, 2015 version is reproduced in Appendix C).
-The 17 contractor will need to coordinate with the Navy Contract Task Order (CTO) Contracting Officer's 18 Representative (COR) to ensure that the most current guidance is obtained and followed.
-Generally, 19 cleared vegetation less than 2 inches in diameter will be chipped on site, and larger green waste will 20 be cut into 5- to 6-foot lengths for deciduous and evergreen materials, or 3-foot lengths for 21 palmaceous materials.
-Stockpiling green waste for more than 24 hours is not permitted.

-22 Grading will be performed as necessary to advance the pathway to RHMW09 and create a level drill 23 pad in the cleared drilling location.
-The ground surface will be stabilized for the movement of heavy 24 equipment, and the pathway will be finished with an 8-inch-thick layer of coarse gravel no larger 25 than 6 inches in any dimension.
-An approximately 30-ft by 60-ft drilling pad will be established at 26 the drilling location, by grading and filling to level the area, as much as practicable, to provide an 27 even working surface or drill pad for the drill rig.
-The drill pad will be finished with an 8-inch-thick layer of coarse gravel no larger than 6 inches in any dimension.
-In order to redirect drilling noise 28 29 away from nearby receptors, an earthen or gravel berm will be constructed on the perimeter of the 30 drill pad between the drilling location and the receptors.
-The berm will be approximately 3 ft high, 31 constructed asymmetrically with the shallower slope facing inward to the drill rig to deflect noise 32 upward.

-Noise control fencing will be established at locations RHMW10 and RHMW11, and will be maintained throughout air rotary drilling activities.
+- 6 Site preparation will include vegetation clearance, access pathway and drill site grading, and cutting - 7 or coring of asphalt and asphaltic concrete, as required to facilitate drilling and well completion. - 8 Each borehole location will be marked once the area is cleared and the staging area is established. - 9 Vegetation clearance will be performed to provide access for a drill rig, support truck, or excavator - 10 to the RHMW09 and RHMW10 drilling sites.
+It is anticipated that an approximately 700- to - 11 1,000-foot-long by 15- to 20-foot-wide pathway will be required to access locations RHMW09 and - 12 RHMW10, and an approximately 50-ft by 80-ft area will be required at each drilling location.
+Minor - 13 vegetation clearance may also be required at the RHMW11 location.
+Vegetation clearance, - 14 preparation, shipment, and disposal will be conducted in accordance with Navy requirements for - proper disposal of green waste to prevent the spread of the coconut rhinoceros beetle as described in - 16 the most recent version of the JBPHH Green Waste Disposal Direction (the current direction is - 17 reproduced in Appendix C).
+The contractor will need to coordinate with the Navy Contract Task - Order (CTO) Contracting Officer's Representative (COR) to ensure that the most current guidance is - obtained and followed.
+Generally, cleared vegetation less than 2 inches in diameter will be chipped - 20 on site, and larger green waste will be cut into 5- to 6-foot lengths for deciduous and evergreen - 21 materials, or 3-foot lengths for palmaceous materials.
+Stockpiling green waste for more than - 22 24 hours is not permitted. - 23 Grading will be performed as necessary to advance the pathway to RHMW09 and create a level drill - 24 pad in the cleared drilling location.
+The ground surface will be stabilized for the movement of heavy - 25 equipment, and the pathway will be finished with an 8-inch-thick layer of coarse gravel no larger - than 6 inches in any dimension.
+An approximately 30-ft by 60-ft drilling pad will be established at - 27 the drilling location, by grading and filling to level the area, as much as practicable, to provide an - 28 even working surface or drill pad for the drill rig.
+The drill pad will be finished with an 8-inch-thick - 29 layer of coarse gravel no larger than 6 inches in any dimension.
+In order to redirect drilling noise - 30 away from nearby receptors, an earthen or gravel berm will be constructed on the perimeter of the - drill pad between the drilling location and the receptors.
+The berm will be approximately 3 ft high, - 32 constructed asymmetrically with the shallower slope facing inward to the drill rig to deflect noise - 33 upward. - Noise control measures will be implemented at RMHW09, RHMW10, RHMW11, and contingent - 35 well RHMW12 locations, and will be maintained throughout air rotary drilling activities.